socadk/design-practice-repository/activities/SDPR-StepwiseServiceDesign.md

 1. *Understand the business problem as well as stakeholder wants and needs, including desired system qualities.* Before anything can be designed, we ought to know: what should be delivered (on the project, by the software), and why?
 Which quality properties are desired?
 Many workshop techniques supporting this step exist, for instance (to name just two) [event storming](https://www.eventstorming.com/) and [quality storming](https://speakerdeck.com/mploed/quality-storming).
 A. Lauret suggest the notion of API goals, driven by end user wants and frontend application needs, in ["The Design of Web APIs"](https://apihandyman.io/about/#my-book-the-design-of-web-apis) (@Lauret:2019).
 No matter which technique or template you use, elicit the Non-Functional Requirements (NFRs) in a [SMART, value- and risk-driven](DPR-SMART-NFR-Elicitation.md) way (@Fairbanks:2010).
 2. *Model the business domain and group related capabilities*, for instance by applying [tactic Domain-Driven Design (DDD)](DPR-TacticDDD.md) and [strategic DDD](DPR-StrategicDDD.md) (Vernon:2013).
 If "buy" or "rent" is an option (rather than "build" from scratch only), also reverse engineer the interfaces and domain models of the existing systems to be bought or rented and integrated and model them on the same level of detail as those representing the results from forward engineering.
 3. *Split applications into frontends and backends*, again applying [strategic DDD](DPR-StrategicDDD.md) and/or other patterns for distributed computing while doing so (@Buschmann:2007, @RenzelKeller:1997).
 While designing, *capture the [architectural decisions](DPR-ArchitecturalDecisionCapturing.md) made* and *[model](DPR-ArchitectureModeling.md) the resulting architecture*.
 4. *Create a [Candidate Endpoint List](../artifact-templates/SDPR-CandidateEndpointList.md)* that identifies potential API endpoints and their roles.
-For each candidate endpoint, *foresee a [Remote Facade](https://martinfowler.com/eaaCatalog/remoteFacade.html) that exposes [Data Transfer Objects (DTOs)](https://martinfowler.com/eaaCatalog/dataTransferObject.html)* in its request and response messages of the API operations and assemble these facades into one or more [Service Layers](https://martinfowler.com/eaaCatalog/serviceLayer.html) to decouple the (published) languages of frontends and backends (@Fowler:2002).
-Keep on deciding and capturing your architectural decisions about these patterns.
+For each candidate endpoint, foresee a [Remote Facade](https://martinfowler.com/eaaCatalog/remoteFacade.html) that exposes [Data Transfer Objects (DTOs)](https://martinfowler.com/eaaCatalog/dataTransferObject.html) in the request and response messages of its API operations to decouple the (published) languages of frontends and backends and to optimize the message exchange over the network w.r.t exchange frequency and message size.
+Consider to add a [Service Layer](https://martinfowler.com/eaaCatalog/serviceLayer.html) to further encapsulate the business logic, to control transactions and to coordinate responses (@Fowler:2002).
+Capture your architectural decisions about these patterns as well as resulting additional decisions.
 5. *Specify operation responsibilities and data formats to yield a [Refined Endpoint List](../artifact-templates/SDPR-RefinedEndpointList.md)* and *map the endpoints to existing or new API providers*.
 If needed, *decompose monolithic backends into (micro-)services* (@Newman:2015) to promote flexibility and scalability if these are desired qualities and your software engineering (and operations) toolbox is rich and mature enough. [*Refactor*](https://www.ifs.hsr.ch/Architectural-Refactoring-for.12044.0.html?&L=4) (@Zimmermann:2017) the preliminary architecture from the previous steps along the way (including the remote facades and DTOs).
 Document and justify these conceptual and technology-related architectural decisions and add the resulting architectural decision records to the decision log from Steps 3 and 4. <!-- TODO (v2): cite S. Newman's 2nd book instead of first one -->
 6. Once the refined endpoint list is somewhat stable, *decide for integration technologies* (protocols such as plain HTTP, GraphQL or gRPC; message exchange formats such as JSON and XML) and implement stubs (or an minimum viable API product).
 Integrate and test these stubs; iterate and revise the list as needed.
 If the results are good enough, go ahead and *specify service contracts including protocol bindings and technology mappings* in an [API description a.k.a. service contract artifact](../artifact-templates/SDPR-APIDescription.md).
 Optionally, establish [Service Level Agreements](../artifact-templates/SDPR-ServiceLevelAgreement.md) and [Rate Plans](https://microservice-api-patterns.org/patterns/quality/qualityManagementAndGovernance/RatePlan).
 Also decide on (micro-)service deployment technologies and infrastructure middleware such as [API gateways](https://microservices.io/patterns/apigateway.html), load balancers and container orchestration engines as well as cloud offerings (@Fehling:2014), again capturing your architectural decisions in the log.
 7. *Improve and evolve the API design* and its implementation, for instance adjust endpoint and operation numbers as well as request and response message structures to meet the desired runtime qualities (for instance, performance and scalability).
 Apply [(micro-)service API design and evolution patterns](https://microservice-api-patterns.org/patterns/evolution/) along the way (@Daigneau:2011, @Zimmermann:2020).